Temporary Resident Visa -economic solvency

-Bank or financial statements showing an average monthly balance of 5,000 minimum daily wages in Mexico City (totaling $616,100.00MXN, equivalent to approximately 20.000 euros) in savings or investments for each and every single month over the past twelve months, counting backward from the application lodgement date.
+Bank or financial statements showing an average monthly balance of 5,000 minimum daily wages in Mexico City in savings or investments for each and every single month over the past twelve months, counting backward from the application lodgement date.
 The statements must be stamped by the issuing bank/financial institution and show the monthly balance of each and every month.
 If the statements are issued by a bank or financial institution outside of Romania, you must include an official letter in English or Spanish, from the issuing institution stating the equivalent of your savings/investments in euros, USA dollars, or Mexican Pesos and providing contact details of a representative that can confirm the validity of the statements.

 IMPORTANT: Documents that are not in either Spanish or English need to be accompanied by a certified translation into Spanish.
 Furthermore, any official documents that are not issued by Romanian authorities need to be legalized/apostilled.

 Payment of consular fees (44$) made in cash and the exact amount, payable to the Mexican Consulate.
 A receipt will be issued accordingly.
 The payment will NOT be refunded if your visa application is rejected.